ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Event Payload

  * `uint controllerIndex` - The index of the controller that was used.
+ * `bool isActive` - The state of whether the UI Pointer is currently active or not.
  * `GameObject currentTarget` - The current UI element that the pointer is colliding with.
  * `GameObject previousTarget` - The previous UI element that the pointer was colliding with.